Skip to main content

 Will the risk of flooding increase in Union or for the surrounding residents?
 Could the channel be moved back to the original location if increased flooding or damage occurs?

+The design team anticipates that flood risk and potential damage will be reduced by the proposed project on both Catherine and Little Creek.
+Floodplain restoration in meadow systems has been shown to reduce the flood flow peaks (also known as flow attenuation) by creating more streambank storage (Ahilan et.al.
+2018).
 Alternatives will be evaluated with numerical hydraulic models, using the U.S. Army Corps River Analysis System (HEC-RAS), to predict flood conditions.
 Concepts that increase flooding risk or flood elevations will be eliminated.
 If additional flood risks arise, they will be mitigated with physical improvements (floodplain berm) such that flood conditions are either better or no worse than the current condition.

 Will this project change the Federal Emergency Management Agency (FEMA) flood zone boundaries or maps (Flood Insurance Rate Map [FIRM], Flood Boundary and Floodway [FBFM], and Flood Hazard Boundary Map [FHBM]) in Union?